|Function:||Chair, IGU Commission on Globalization, Marginalization, and Regional and Local Response|

 She is also engaged in popular science (journal editorial, popular science TV shows and interviews, public lectures).

-Friend and donor to UNICEF Childhood Guardians Programme, SOS Children's Village Lekenik Croatia and non-profit and non-governmental organization Animal Friends Croatia.
+Friend and donor to UNICEF Childhood Guardians Programme, SOS Children's Village Lekenik Croatia and independent, non-profit and non-governmental organizations Greenpeace Croatia and Animal Friends Croatia.

 Note: this list of papers is located in an maintained by the Ruđer Bošković Institute which is in charge of the Croatian Scientific Bibliography Database (CROSBI).
 This link will take you to the appropriate CROSBI page of this person, containing a list of papers they have themselves entered in the database.